phileaton/tradier-python/README.md

 The client also takes an optional default_account_id which can make it easier to get information if you only have one account.

-The default endpoint points to the sandbox.
+The default endpoint is the sandbox.
 You will need to set the endpoint to the brokerage endpoint for live use.

 Reference documentation for the API can be found here: